7th Hussars: K-O

 Marlow, E | 4098 | Private | British South Africa Company medal.
 Awarded clasps: Rhodesia 1896, Mashonaland 1897. |

-Marlow, E | 27961 | Private | Mesopotamia 1917-18.
-He was killed in action on the 28th of October 1918 aged 31. |
+Marlow, E | 27961 | Private | Biography Ernest Marlow was born in Wokingham in 1887.
+Mesopotamia 1917-18.
+Awarded the British War medal and Victory medal.
+Ernest was killed in action on the 28th of October 1918 aged 31. |

 Marsh, WG | 3948 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
 Awarded clasps: South Africa 1901, South Africa 1902.
 He was transferred to the Army Reserve. |

-Marshall, EH | 3164 | Private | Biography Edwin Hone Marshall was born in Brighton, Sussex, and enlisted for the 20th Hussars at Chichester on 25 November 1886, aged 18 years and 4 months.
+Marshall, EH | 3164 | Private | Biography Edwin Hone Marshall was born in Brighton, Sussex, and joined the 20th Hussars at Chichester on 25 November 1886, aged 18 years and 4 months.
 He transferred to the 7th Hussars in January 1887, was promoted to Lance-Corporal in August 1888, Corporal in February 1893, Lance-Sergeant in July 1894, and Sergeant in May 1897.
-He served with the 7th Hussars in Matabeleland in 1896, and Mashonaland in 1897.
+Edwin served with the 7th Hussars in Matabeleland in 1896, and Mashonaland in 1897.
 He served in the Boer War from November 1901 and was promoted to Squadron Quartermaster Sergeant in May 1902.
-Returning home in December 1903 he was attached to the Denbighshire Imperial Yeomanry from February 1904 until his discharge on 24 November 1907. |
+Returning home in December 1903 Edwin was attached to the Denbighshire Imperial Yeomanry from February 1904 until his discharge on 24 November 1907. |

 Marshall, J | 5300 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
 Awarded clasps: South Africa 1901, South Africa 1902. |

-Marshall, W | 3692 | Private | British South Africa Company medal.
+Marshall, W | 3692 | Corporal | Biography William Marshall was born in Sheerness, Kent in February 1873.
+British South Africa Company medal.
 Awarded clasps: Rhodesia 1896, Mashonaland 1897.
 South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
 Awarded clasps: South Africa 1901, South Africa 1902.
-He was transferred to the Army Reserve. |
+He was transferred to the Army Reserve.
+William got married on the 3rd of April 1899 and fathered 7 children. |

 Martin, C | 3485 | Private | Biography South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
 Awarded clasps: South Africa 1901, South Africa 1902.
 He transferred from the 20th Hussars.
 He was transferred to the Army Reserve. |